-- Is a copy of your CPAP prescription required?
+Is a copy of the CPAP prescription required?

-- What percentage of your payment portion does your policy cover?
+What percentage of payment portion does the policy cover?

-- Are you eligible for coverage on replacement costs of the CPAP unit?
+Is there coverage for the replacement cost of the CPAP unit?
 If so, how often?

-Whatever your situation, we will help you investigate options for paying for your CPAP Therapy and equipment.
+Whatever the situation, we’ll help investigate options for paying for the CPAP therapy and equipment.